open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 ## Next steps and closing

-With these new additions, users gain more flexibility in exporting their traces.
+With the new features described in this post, users gain more flexibility in exporting their traces.
 They can enrich their data with resource attributes and establish the groundwork for more intelligent sampling techniques to be added in the future.